MicrosoftDocs/VBA-Docs/api/Excel.PlotArea.InsideHeight.md

 ## Example

-This example draws a dotted rectangle around the inside of the plot area in Chart1.
+This example draws a dotted rectangle around the inside of the plot area on Chart1.

 ```vb
 With Charts("chart1")